Project-READ-Literacy-Network/prln-website/content/programs-and-services/directory-of-programs/employment-training-information/content.md

 ## KW Habilitation
 ## LEG Up!
 →KITCHENER
 www.leg-up.ca

 </summary>

 #### What:
-Learning, Experience, Goals
+Learning, Experience, Goals!

 A learning and skill building program that provides small group learning and training geared towards adults seeking to enhance their skills for employment, volunteerism and independent living.
 #### Who:
-Youth (13–17 years) and adults with developmental disabilities.
+Adults 18+ with developmental disabilities.
 #### When:
 Sessions are offered throughout the year

-Visit www.leg-up.ca for registration information
+Visit www.leg-up.ca for registration information.
 #### Where:
 **Kitchener**—109 Ottawa Street South, Unit D
 #### Ask For:
-Annita Boer, Marc Seymour or Michelle Ennis
+Annita Boer, Marc Seymour or Michelle Ennis—LEG Up!
-LEG Up!
 Instructors
 (519) 208-2225
 legup@kwhab.ca